 Is the Kathmandu Tour physically demanding?

-Can elderly travellers join the Kathmandu Tour?
+Can elderly travelers join the Kathmandu Tour?

 Can I customize my Kathmandu tour itinerary?